PM-Notes/How-To-Github/README.md

 > :clap: Success!
 If you browse to your GitHub repository page in a browser, you will see the new text file.

+## Branches

-When you dont want to commit changes directly to the master files, we can isolate development by creating a branch.
+When you dont want to commit changes directly to the master files (master branch), we can isolate development by creating a branch.
 A repository has one master branch and can have any number of other branches.

-Branches can be reviewed by other team members by creating a pull request, comments can be made between team members, then after the review we can push the changes to the master branch in GitHub.
-The new changes can be uploaded its own branch, or merged with the master branch.
+Branches can be reviewed by other team members by creating a pull request, comments can be made between team members, then after the review changes can can be pushed to the master branch, or any other branch within your repository.

 Branches can be used to: